DWI Truths That Will Blow Your Mind

 The “standardized field sobriety tests” are a scam.
 They do not test sobriety or driving ability.
 They test reflexes.
 Regardless, Texas law allows some crazy rules such as:

-- The standardized field sobriety tests are used on DWIs with drugs even though the tests were not created using drugs (only alcohol).
+- The standardized field sobriety tests are used on DWIs with drugs even though the tests are designed to detect alcohol, not drug, impairment.
 Different drugs have different effects on a person’s body, so why do we use the same tests for every drug?
 I guess that’s why they call them “standardized” tests. . .
 It’s ridiculous!

 Interlock DWI Truths